Office of the Dean

 • Crisis Management and Preparedness

-To view available trainings and get more information about the UK Citizen Police Academy, go to: http://www.uky.edu/Police/citizensacademy.html.
+View available trainings and get more information about the UK Citizens Police Academy.

 Severe Weather Spotter Training

 Personnel (particularly those with duties that require them to work outdoors) may be interested in National Weather Service Severe Weather Spotter trainings.
 Check the link periodically as trainings may be added to the schedule.
-Classes are offered face-to-face in locations across the state and some trainings are also available online.
-The Weather Spotter’s Field Guide is also available for download.
+Classes are offered face-to-face in locations across the state, and some are also available online.
+Also check out The Weather Spotter’s Field Guide.

 Violence Intervention and Prevention (VIP) Center

-The Violence Intervention and Prevention (VIP) Center works with UK students, staff, faculty, and community partners toward the mission of eliminating the perpetration of interpersonal violence including sexual assault, partner violence and stalking.
+The Violence Intervention and Prevention (VIP) Center works with UK students, staff, faculty and community partners toward the mission of eliminating interpersonal violence including sexual assault, partner violence and stalking.

 Suicide Prevention